tendermint/tendermint/spec/p2p/v0.34/README.md

 ### Dialing peers

 Every node connects to a set of peers to whom it sends requests via the Switch.
+As described above, on startup the node dials peers providede to it by the node operator.
+Dialing the remaining peers is triggered by routines in the PEX reactor.

-The PEX reactor ensures a node is connected to peers by running a routine to keep dialing peers in the background until a threshold of connected peers is reached (`MaxNumOutboundPeers`).
-This way, if a peers' address has been added via an incoming request, it will eventually be dialed.
+The PEX reactor ensures a node is connected to peers by running the `ensurePeers()`  which dials peers in the background until a threshold of connected peers is reached (`MaxNumOutboundPeers`).

+When a peer is accepted, it is not immediately dialed, but it's address will eventually be picked up by this routing.
 Peers to dial are chosen with some configurable bias for unvetted peers.

 The bias should be lower when we have fewer peers and can increase as we obtain more, ensuring that our first peers are more trustworthy, but always giving us the chance to discover new good peers.

 As the number of outgoing peers is limited, the reactor will choose the number of addresses to dial taking into account the current number of outgoing connections and ongoing dialings.
 The addresses to dial will be picked with a bias towards new and vetted peers (TODO define ).